JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 │ 3   │ virginica  │ 0.842744 │ 277.6   │
 ```

-The `by` function also support the `do` block form.
+The `by` function also supports the `do` block form.
 However, as noted above, this form is slow and should therefore be avoided when performance matters.

 ```jldoctest sac
 julia> by(iris, :Species) do df